 The European Parliament discussed the EVFTA on 28th May but has not yet signed the agreement.
 The EU wants to have easier access to Vietnam’s fast-growing economy and views the trade deal as a way to force progress on human rights issues.
 For Vietnam, the agreement is an opportunity to strengthen political and economic ties with Europe and increase its international trade reach.

 The EVFTA goes beyond a pure trade agreement facilitating exports.
-European lawmakers also aim for commitments on human rights such as labour unions and environmental protection.
+European lawmakers also aim for commitments on human rights such as labor unions and environmental protection.
 Eurocham chair Nicolas Audier said, “We have some concerns about human rights in Vietnam, but that has been discussed.”

 Critics of the trade deal argue a free trade agreement does not contribute to human rights issues.
 Instead, it will result in the offshoring of jobs that leaves workers at home vulnerable and weighs on prices and wages in the EU.